-If GBV-related incident occurs, it will be reported through the GRM, as appropriate and keeping the survivor information confidential.
+The GM can receive SEA/SH grievances, keeping the survivor information confidential.
 Specifically, the GRM will only record the following information related to the GBV complaint:

-- The nature of the complaint (what the complainant says in her/his own words without direct questioning); - If, to the best of their knowledge, the perpetrator was associated with the project; and, - If possible, the age and sex of the survivor.
+- The nature of the complaint (what the complainant says in her/his own words without direct questioning) - If, to the best of their knowledge, the perpetrator was associated with the project - If possible, the age and sex of the survivor.

-Any cases of GBV brought through the GRM will be documented but remain closed/sealed to maintain the confidentiality of the survivor.
+Any cases of SEA/SH brought through the GRM will be documented but remain closed/sealed to maintain the confidentiality of the survivor.
 Here, the GRM will primarily serve to: